0ceanWavves/Stylescrape/README.md

    - Build command: `cd website-cloner-gui && npm install && npm run build`
    - Publish directory: `website-cloner-gui/build`
 5. Click "Deploy site"

+## Troubleshooting

+- **Port conflicts**: If port 3000 or 3001 is already in use, the server will try the next available port
+- **CORS issues**: When running locally, make sure both backend and frontend are running
+- **Missing assets**: Some websites may block scraping; check console output for errors
+- **Large websites**: For very large sites, consider using a smaller depth value (e.g., `--depth=1`)

 ## License